Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsubsection{Spectral trace}

 Let $M$ be a congruence hyperbolic three--manifold and $\Delta^p[M]$ the Hodge Laplacian on $p$-forms on $M$ with coefficients in $V_\CC$.
 We recall the ``spectral'' definition of the regularized trace given in \cite[3.2.4]{volI}.
-Let $\phi$ be a function on $\RR$ such that the associated automorphic kernel $K_\phi^0$ on $\HH^3\times\HH^3$ has compact support (see \cite[Section 3.2]{volI}).
-The regularized trace of $\phi(\Delta^p[M])$ is given by
+Let $p=0$ for now, and let $\phi$ be a function on $\RR$ such that the associated automorphic kernel $K_\phi^0$ on $\HH^3\times\HH^3$ has compact support (see \cite[Section 3.2]{volI}).
+The regularized trace of $\phi(\Delta^0[M])$ is given by